University of Atlanta: Establishment and operation as University of Atlanta

 In 2008, while still operating in Mobile, Barrington changed its name to the University of Atlanta.
 The university also received accreditation from the Distance Education and Training Council (DETC).

-In early 2012, the University of Atlanta's accreditor, the Distance Education and Training Council DETC, announced that the school had stopped enrolling new students and that University of Atlanta resigned its accreditation on June 30, 2013.
+In early 2012, the University of Atlanta's accreditor, the Distance Education and Training Council DETC, announced that the school had stopped enrolling new students.
+The University of Atlanta resigned its accreditation on June 30, 2013.

 Authorizations and affiliations

 As Barrington University, the school's only accreditation was a fraudulent one received from an accreditation mill.

-The University of Atlanta was authorized by the Georgia Nonpublic Postsecondary Education Commission It was a member of the European Association for Distance Learning the American Council on Education, and The American Academy of Project Management In 2008, it became affiliated with the United States Department of Defense's Activity for Non-Traditional Education Support (DANTES) although in it was listed in the DANTES list of participating institutions.
+The University of Atlanta was authorized by the Georgia Nonpublic Postsecondary Education Commission It was a member of the European Association for Distance Learning the American Council on Education, and the American Academy of Project Management In 2008, it became affiliated with the United States Department of Defense's Activity for Non-Traditional Education Support (DANTES) although in it was listed in the DANTES list of participating institutions.
 The university was accredited with premier status by the Accreditation Service for International Colleges (ASIC) in the United Kingdom.